bobbyiliev/introduction-to-docker-ebook/CONTRIBUTING.md

 All the Markdown files for the 'Introduction to Docker' guide are located within the [`content`](./ebook/en/content) directory for the specific language.

-For example if you are adding a Bulgarian translation copy the `./ebook/en` folder to `./ebook/bg`, translate the `.md` files in the `content` directory and submit a PR.
+For example, if you are adding a Bulgarian translation, copy the `./ebook/en` folder to `./ebook/bg`, translate the `.md` files in the `content` directory, and submit a PR.

 ### `ebook/{LANG}/export`
 For English:
 [`ebook/en/export`](./ebook/en/export)

-Pdf version of 'Introduction to Docker' guide is located within the [`export`](./ebook/en/export) directory in both theme for the specific language.
+Pdf version of 'Introduction to Docker' guide is located within the [`export`](./ebook/en/export) directory in both light and dark themes for the specific language.

-For example if you are adding a Bulgarian translation then `./ebook/bg/export`, will contain pdf version of book in both theme present in Bulgarian.
+For example, if you are adding a Bulgarian translation, then `./ebook/bg/export` will contain a pdf version of the book in both light and dark themes in Bulgarian.

 ### PDF Generation